Electronic Institutional Subscription Access to

 Q: May employees, faculty, and students gain access to subscribed online content when they travel to other locations or from their homes, dorm rooms, etc. by remote personal login to their institution’s internal network?

 A: Yes, but only if they work, teach, or attend the institution in the location(s) served by the I.P. ranges where the electronic access is subscribed.
 Experiment station employees and employees at other satellite facilities that are not physically on the same campus must be identified by the institution at the time the institution subscribes to be included as qualified users, even if the users of the subscribing institution share time at both sites.

-Q: What happens if an institution subsequently drops its electronic subscription?
+Q: What happens if an institution subsequently drops its Cereals & Grains Association online books subscription?

-A: The institution would continue to have access to Open Access online content, but loses access to the protected paid content.
+A: The institution would lose access to the content.

 Q: What about interlibrary loan?

 A: Subscribing institutions may supply interlibrary loan to the extent that they do normally with a print journal.
 Rather than supplying electronic files, the loaning institution may only supply printouts.